csoulakian/Word-Length-Histogram-Scala/README.md

 # Overview

-Very simple example including an App and a few tests (illustrating different testing styles).
+This program reads in an arbitrary number of words from the standard input and keeps track of the distribution of word lengths.
+After the end of the input is reached, the program prints a text-based histogram of the distribution of word lengths.
+From one up to the length of the longest word, it prints the number of words of that length as a number (possibly zero) and as a bar consisting of asterisks (possibly empty).

+For example, if the input is

+    hello hello
+        world goodbye hello
+      world good bye

+then the output is

+    1 0
+    2 0
+    3 1 *
+    4 1 *
+    5 5 *****
+    6 0
+    7 1 *

+If the input is empty, so is the output.

+# Testing

+To run the tests:

+    sbt test

+To determine test coverage:

+    sbt coverage test

+Then open this file in a web browser:

+    target/scala-2.11/scoverage-report/index.html

-# Running the app
+# Running the Program

-    sbt run
+To run the main methods:

     sbt "runMain cs372s15p1.scala.mutable.Main"
     sbt "runMain cs372s15p1.scala.immutable.Main"

-# Running the tests

-    sbt test

-# Determining test coverage

-    sbt scoverage:test

-Now open this file in a web browser:

-    target/scala-2.10/scoverage-report/index.html

-# Running a Scala console

-This allows you to explore the functionality of the classes in this project in a Scala REPL while letting sbt set the classpath for you.

-    sbt console
+To run the main methods with the optional sample text file:

+    sbt "runMain cs372s15p1.scala.mutable.Main" < sample.txt
+    sbt "runMain cs372s15p1.scala.immutable.Main" < sample.txt